 Testing

 I would test this program by sending it out to a smaller focus group of students who would be potential users of the product and ask them to use it as they would normally for 2 weeks.
 After 3 days, 1 week and 2 weeks I would ask the participants their experience of using the app as well as any praises or criticisms they have of the app.
 Furthermore, I would also ask for their overall opinion on the app and any other extra things they believe would improve the experience.
-Throughout, the period updates would be pushed implementing the suggested feedback, based on the surveys on day 3 and 7 in order to save time and resources having to organise another group to ask on opinions on the implementations of the features.
+Throughout, the period updates would be pushed implementing the suggested feedback, based on the surveys on day 3 and 7 to save time and resources having to organise another group to ask on opinions on the implementations of the features.

 Bibliography/reference List